Amazon has made it easy for anyone to order just about anything and have it delivered to their doorstep. That convenience is hard to beat.

 It’s easy to assume that household items such as paper towels are cheaper on Amazon.
 However, Money Talks News managing editor Karla Bowsher has a different take:

 “Every single time I’ve compared per-square-foot prices, Costco’s Kirkland paper towels have been cheaper than even Amazon’s own brands of paper towels (Presto and Solimo).
 That was even the case on Prime Day.”

 You might also find cheaper paper towels at stores like Walmart.
 So compare prices before pulling out your credit card.

 5. Ikea products

 Since Ikea locations can be out of the way, it’s tempting to order their products online via Amazon.
-But Ikea no longer sells products online via Amazon, so everything you see on Amazon comes from third-party sellers.
+But Ikea no longer sells products online via Amazon, so everything you see on the site comes from third-party sellers.

-Ikea offers many of its items online.
-You’ll pay at least $5 for shipping, but you’ll know that what you are getting is a new and genuine Ikea item.
+Ikea offers many of its items online through its own website.
+You’ll pay at least $5.99 for shipping, but you’ll know that what you are getting is a new and genuine Ikea item.

 6. Off-brand accessories for Apple devices